bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

       user (i.e., is specific for each user and is invalidated when the user logs out).

-   -  **Environment**: the cache entry is linked to current environment.

    -  **Application**: the cache entry is linked to the Application

    .. warning::